Anllela Sagra Shows Off Amazing Figure In Skimpy Lingerie For Sizzling New Video

 The model rocked a white bralette that looked to be made out of a sheer lace material.
 The undergarment tightly hugged her figure while its cups revealed a view of cleavage.
 Anllela’s toned core was also on display as the bralette reached just below her ribcage.

 She teamed the top with a pair of matching panties with lace edges.
 The skimpy low-rise bottoms helped her to show off her curvaceous hips and pert booty.
-Their side straps called attention again to her slim midriff.
+Their side straps called further attention to her slim midriff.

 Anllela finished the look off with two bracelets on her right wrist.

-She paired the video to a reggaeton song by Ozuna and Camilo, called “Despeinada.”
+She paired the video to a reggaeton song by Ozuna x Camilo, called “Despeinada.”

 In the caption, the beauty shared two pink heart emoji.

 The smoking-hot update was met with a large amount of support and approval from social media users, amassing more than 136,000 likes and 1.2 million views in just a few hours.
-Additionally, 1,710 followers took to the comments section to compliment her on her fit form, good looks, and scanty ensemble.
+Additionally, 1,710 followers took to the comments section to compliment her on her fit form, her good looks, and her scanty ensemble.

 “That set really suits you,” one user commented, following their compliment with a series of pink heart emoji.